cherezov/dlnap/README.md

 ### Looking deeper :cat:
 **YouTube/Vimeo/etc videos**
 In general device can playback direct links to a video file or a stream url only.
-There is a tools to convert (YouTube) url to stream url, e.g [youtube-dl tool](https://github.com/rg3/youtube-dl).
+There are tools to convert (YouTube) url to stream url, e.g [youtube-dl tool](https://github.com/rg3/youtube-dl).
 Assuming you have a download proxy up and running at ```http://<proxy ip>:8000``` you can play a video now using command:
 ```
 > dlnap.py --device tv --play http://<proxy ip>:8000/`youtube-dl -g https://www.youtube.com/watch?v=q0eWOaLxlso`